wso2/docs-choreo-dev/en/docs/references/migrate-applications-to-the-latest-version.md

 2. In the Home page, select the **`DefaultProject-<OrgName>`** project.

+3. Open the **Components** page by clicking the **Components** icon in the left navigator.
+The page displays the APIs, services, and integrations that you migrated from the previous version.
+These aredisplayed as a list of components.

-3. Click on a migrated component.
+4. Click on a migrated component.
 It opens in a separate page.

-4. Click **Edit with VS Code Online** to open the component configuration in the VS Code Editor.
+5. Click **Edit with VS Code Online** to open the component configuration in the VS Code Editor.

-5. If there are syntax errors in the code, fix them.
+6. If there are syntax errors in the code, fix them.

     !!! info
         - You can use code suggestions in the editor to correct the errors.
 If you need additional information, see [Overview of Ballerina Swan Lake Beta4 - Bug Fixes and Breaking Changes](https://github.com/ballerina-platform/ballerina-release/blob/1d3e4514a356e472c1d021dcba531a517fde8967/release-notes/swan-lake-beta4-release-note.md#bug-fixes-and-breaking-changes)